 Identification numbers are a four-digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical.
 The letters "NA or "UN" will precede the identification number.
-The United States Department of Transportation's Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.
+The United States Department of Transportation's Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.